skitsanos/foxx-builder/README.md

 ### Parametrized path

 Adding parameters to your URL point handling is pretty simple.
-Probably, you already noticed from the table above, when we require some parameter, we add its name with $ in front of it in our folder name.
+Probably, you already noticed from the table above when we require some parameter; we just add its name with $ in front of it in our folder name.
 Just make sure you don't have duplicating parameters.

 | **API endpoint**                 | **Handler**                       |
 | -------------------------------- | --------------------------------- |